Student Initiated Programs in the Middle East

 Below are just a few of the many programs that KU students might want to consider first, as these are programs which KU students have used in the past.
 Countries and programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
 Study Abroad & Global Engagement does not endorse any particular program provider.

-- AMIDEAST Education Abroad in Jordan & Oman
+- AMIDEAST Education Abroad in Jordan

-- API in Qatar & the UAE
+- API in the UAE

 - CET Academic Programs in Jordan